Downtown LA and Nearby

 REDCAT

-The CalArts School of Film/Video presents four nights of special screenings featuring new films by BFA and MFA students in its programs.
-This is night three.
-Free with reservation (click “tickets”).
+The CalArts School of Film/Video presents three nights of a juried selection of new films by students in its programs.
+This is night two.
+Free (click “tickets”).

 -